loveshell/minion/README.md

 To setup the frontend you need to copy the template `local.py-dist` to `local.py`:

     $ cp frontend/project/settings/local.py-dist frontend/project/settings/local.py

+Next, edit the local.py settings file to include the IP address of your machine for SITE_URL.
+If you are running the task-engine or plugin-service on a different port or machine, you will need to edit those settings as well.

 Minion requires a MySQL database.
 By default it uses minion as the database, username and password and expects the database to be running on localhost.
 You can change these settings in projects/settings/local.py.